singhxsurbhi/leetcode-solutions/README.md

 # leetcode solutions

-here , I will be adding the leetcode qustions that I solve from now on.
+Here , I will be adding the solutions to the leetcode questions that I solve.